How to stop self-harming

 Step 2: Talk to someone about your self-harm

 It may even be that the anonymity of online discussion boards will help you start to talk about your issues and give you the confidence to find more professional help.
-Some people may try and put you under pressure to stop but it has to be your decision – if you try to quit for anyone other than yourself you may not be able to.
+Some people may try to put you under pressure to stop but it has to be your decision – if you try to quit for anyone other than yourself you may not be able to.

-You may also find it useful being part of a self-help group as it will allow you to discuss your feelings with others who understand where you are coming from and won’t judge you.
-If you want to talk to someone in depth, then your GP may be able to refer you on for counselling or cognitive behavioural therapy (CBT), or discuss whether it’s worth trying certain medication.
+You may also find it useful being part of a self-help group, as it will allow you to discuss your feelings with others who understand where you are coming from and won’t judge you.
+If you want to talk to someone in depth, then your GP may be able to refer you for counselling or cognitive behavioural therapy (CBT), or discuss whether it’s worth trying certain medication.

 Step 3: Find distractions that work for you and develop better coping methods

 There are a range of coping tips and distractions that you can try to help you cope with stress, upset, anger or difficult feelings.
 “For some young people it may be comforting to call a friend, or watch a movie,” says Frances.
-“Another one is to listen to music and get yourself moving – so it’s a kind of distraction activity, but it serves another function as it’s enabling you use that frustration in a different way.”
+“Another one is to listen to music and get yourself moving – so it’s a kind of distraction activity, but it serves another function as it’s enabling you to use that frustration in a different way.”

 “At the time that you are doing it, it may seem hard to stop, but if you keep working on it and get the help that you need, you will be able to,” says Abbey, 24.
 “The best way is to get better coping skills in how to handle your usual stresses and triggers.
 Yes, you may have some relapses, I have had many, but all you can do then is to keep trying and trying and not give up.
 I was afraid that if I would keep doing it that I might cut too deep one time and I would bleed to death.”